Lewis & Clark Graduate School of Education & Counseling

 Requirements for Application

-• Completion of a thesis proposal, including a timeline for completing the project, agreement by a faculty member to serve as chair of a thesis committee, and designation of a three-person faculty committee
+• Completion of a thesis proposal, including a timeline for completing the project, agreement by a faculty member to serve as the chair of the thesis committee, and designation of a three-person faculty committee

 • Formal approval of a thesis proposal by a thesis committee